A Story of Floating Weeds: Reception

-Leonard Maltin gave it three of four stars: "Absorbing drama has its merits but pales beside Floating Weeds, Ozu's sublime 1959 remake."
+Leonard Maltin gave the film three of four stars, writing: "Absorbing drama has its merits but pales beside Floating Weeds, Ozu's sublime 1959 remake."

 Legacy

-In 2005, the New York Guitar Festival commissioned the guitarist Alex de Grassi to compose a score to A Story of Floating Weeds.
+In 2005, the New York Guitar Festival commissioned Alex de Grassi to compose a score to A Story of Floating Weeds.
 The guitarist performed his original music to accompany the film at the 2006 New York Guitar Festival.